dexiouz/100DaysOfCode/README.md

 ##Event bubbling

 We can now attach events to elements.
-  The concept of event bubbling is that when an event occurs in a child element it triggers a callback function on that element.
+  The concept of event bubbling is that when an event occurs in a child element it triggers a callbackfunction on that element and on the parent element.
   However, the effect also bubbles up to the parent element of that element and if that parent element has an event listener attached to it with a callback function, it will also trigger the callback function.
   Lets take as an insatance
   ```html